-Furthermore, it has been proposed that two or more low impact variants might confer a selective advantage to tumor cells when mutated together – the so-called, epistatically interacting passengers.
-We find statistical evidence for the existence of epistatic drivers among the PCAWG variants in the form of gene-pairs that are co-mutated more frequently than expected under additive-effects assumptions.
-In our co-mutation analysis, we observed XXX significantly co-mutated and XXX significantly under-co-mutated gene-pairs containing at least one passenger gene, with an FDR of 10%, as well as XXX and XXX among germline passengers.
-One interesting observation from this analysis is that anti-correlated gene-pairs are substantially more likely to participate in the same pathway than are randomly chosen gene-pairs, which is consistent with plausible mechanisms of synergy and redundancy.
+Furthermore, co-mutation analysis supports the selected passenger hypothesis.
+If passenger mutations were under no selection, then we would expect their co-mutation frequencies to depend predictably on their individual mutation rates and the mutational burdens of the involved patients.
+However, we observe more instances of high co-mutation among passenger variants than expected by chance in Medulloblastoma and some other cancer subtypes.
+Pan-cancer, we observe significantly anti-correlated passenger gene-pairs.
+One interesting observation from this analysis is that anti-correlated gene-pairs are substantially more likely to participate in the same pathway than are randomly chosen gene-pairs, which is consistent with plausible mechanisms by which gene-pairs may confer redundant or synergistic selective effects.
+Example mechanisms are schematized in Figure XXX.

 Finally, we sought to examine whether impactful passengers might exert a clinically meaningful effect on tumor initiation and progression.
-Therefore, we correlated patient impactful germline mutation burden with patient age at diagnosis and patient impactful somatic burden with patient survival.
+Therefore, we correlated patient impactful somatic mutation burden with patient age at diagnosis and patient impactful germline mutation burden with patient survival.
 We observed that patients harboring a larger number of high-impact rare germline alleles were diagnosed with cancer at earlier ages in three cancer subtypes.
-We then performed survival analysis to see if somatic impact burden predicted patient survival within individual cancer subtypes.
+We then performed survival analysis to see if somatic impact burden –the ranked sum of the impact scores of coding and noncoding variants – predicted patient survival within individual cancer subtypes.
 These correlations varied substantially in different cancer types.
 For instance, we observed that somatic mutation burden predicted substantially earlier death in chronic lymphocytic leukemia (CLL) and substantially prolonged survival in renal cell carcinoma (RCC), respectively.
-These observations remained after defining somatic impact burden in relation to the burdening of corresponding randomized sets.
+These observations remained after redefining somatic impact burden in relation to the burdening of corresponding randomized sets.
 Furthermore, these patterns remained after adjusting for patient age at diagnosis, low-impact mutation load, and –in the case of CLL, including a covariate for IgVH mutation status.
 These results lend support to the hypothesis that the aggregate amount of impactful passengers is clinically meaningful.
 More specifically, these results suggest that latent drivers are more important than deleterious passengers in CLL, but that the situation is reversed in RCC.
 This can be explained by the large share of missing drivers in CLL, which suggests a greater role for latent drivers in CLL.

 In conclusion, our work highlights an important subset of somatic variants originally identified as passengers nonetheless show biologically and clinically relevant functional roles across a range of cancers.